BrickMMO/tasks/accounts.markdown

 ## Submitting this Task

-After you have completed your three accounts, submit your GitHub URL, Stack Oveflow URL, and Discord username to the **Accounts** assignment in [Blackboard](https://learn.humber.ca/).
+After you have completed your four accounts, submit your GitHub URL, Stack Overflow URL, and Discord username to the **Accounts** assignment in [Blackboard](https://learn.humber.ca/).

 [&#10132; Back to Task List](/)